-The General Plan has a number of policies that apply to projects within Tulare County.
+The Tulare County General Plan 2030 Update has a number of policies that apply to projects within Tulare County.
 General Plan policies that relate to the proposed Project include: HS-4.1 Hazardous Materials; HS-4.3 Incompatible Land Uses; and HS-4.4 Contamination Prevention.

-- a) No Impact The Community Plan does not include any specific development projects (such as residential, commercial, or industrial uses) and as such, will not, in and of itself, create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials.
-The proposed Project is a Community Plan and it contains no plans for development or construction; however, it does anticipate that across the planning horizon, the Plainview communities will continue to grow at a 1.3% rate, consistent with the Tulare County General Plan's forecast growth rate for its unincorporated communities.
-Future development projects, anticipated to meet this 1.3% growth rate, will be evaluated on a case-by-case basis and construction-related activities may involve the use and transport of hazardous materials.
+No Impact - The Community Plan Update does not include any specific development projects (such as residential or a) commercial uses) and as such, will not, in and of itself, create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials.
+The Project is a proposed Community Plan and contains no plans for development or construction.
+However, it is anticipated that during the planning horizon, Woodville will continue to grow at a 1.3% rate, consistent with the Tulare County General Plan's forecast growth rate for an unincorporated community.
+Future development projects to meet this 1.3% growth rate will be evaluated on a case-by-case basis and construction-related activities may involve the use and transport of hazardous materials.
 These materials may include fuels, oils, mechanical fluids, and other chemicals used during construction-related activities.
 Construction-related activities would also be required to comply with the California fire code to reduce the risk of potential fire hazards.
 The Tulare County Environmental Health Services Division (TCEHSD) requires submittal of a Hazardous Materials Business Plan, if the site ever handles or stores quantities of hazardous materials in excess of 55 gallons of a liquid, 500 pounds of a solid, or 200 cubic feet of a compressed gas or any amount of a hazardous waste.
 Compliance with local, state and federal regulations would be adequate such that any future projects would not create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials.
-Therefore, this Community Plan would result in no impact to this checklist item. - b) No Impact As discussed in the previous checklist item, the Community Plan does not include any specific development projects (such as residential, commercial, or industrial uses) and as such, will not, in and of itself, create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
-Over the planning horizon, it is anticipated that residential, commercial and/or municipal infrastructure projects may require and/or generate hazardous materials as part of the construction process.
-Furthermore, long-term storage of hazardous materials (i.e., agricultural compounds, building supplies, etc.,) may occur on residential premises or commercial supply yards upon buildout of the proposed UDB and will be evaluated on a case-by-case basis.
-Long-term construction, operational and storage-related activities involving hazardous materials would be required to comply with the California fire code to reduce the risk of potential fire hazards.
-The TCEHSD requires submittal of a Hazardous Materials Business Plan, if the site ever handles or stores quantities of hazardous materials in excess of 55 gallons of a liquid, 500 pounds of a solid, or 200 cubic feet of a compressed gas or any amount of a hazardous waste.
-Compliance with local, state and federal regulations would be adequate such that any future projects would not, upon buildout, create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
-Therefore, the Project would result in a no impact to this Checklist item. - c) No Impact "The Plainview Community planning area is within the Sunnyside Union Elementary School District located at 21644 Avenue 196, Strathmore, California.
-It offers Kindergarten through eighth grade and had an enrollment of 358 students in 2013-2014.
-School enrollment has been variable since 2000, but generally decreased from a high of 439 students in 2000 to 358 students in 2014.
-Students in high school are bussed to schools in Strathmore.
-Porterville Community College is located approximately ten (10) miles to the southeast."
-Both the Sunnyside Union Elementary School District and Porterville Community College are more than 3 miles away from the project area.
+Therefore, the proposed Community Plan in and of itself would result in no impact to this Checklist Item.